fortunejs/fortune/doc/CAVEATS.md

 ## Key-Value Storage

 There is no built-in support for deeply nested objects, it treats an object as a singular value.
+Any comprehension of data types beyond the built-ins is specific to the adapter.